 With so many potential benefits, astaxanthin is getting a lot of attention from scientific communities.
-Researchers continue to study this promising carotenoid, not only for its powerful antioxidant benefits but also for its potential use in helping with a range of concerns including skin protection, eye health, weight support, liver protection, joint support, healthy cholesterol and male reproductive health.
-Astaxanthin supplements may have a lot to offer and you are sure to hear more about this antioxidant powerhouse in years to come.
+Researchers continue to study this promising carotenoid, not only for its powerful antioxidant benefits, but also for its potential use in helping with a range of concerns including skin protection, eye health, weight support, liver protection, joint support, healthy cholesterol and male reproductive health.
+Astaxanthin supplements may have a lot to offer and you're sure to hear more about this antioxidant powerhouse in the years to come.

 About Lindsey Toth, MS, RD